Mastermind of naval personnel killing feared dead in military invasion – The Sun Nigeria

 Though the three kidnapped foreigners were later rescued, naval operatives and military intelligence officers began a manhunt for the alleged killers which led to the invasion of Bilibiri community.

-According to investigations, troops from the military formation in Bayelsa State on Friday January 17 invaded Bilibiri in 19 gunboats in search of the gang.
+According to investigations, troops from military formation in Bayelsa State on Friday, January 17, invaded Bilibiri in 19 gunboats in search of the gang.

-The operation in the community which lasted for three hours, was said to have led to the death of the key suspect in the killing of the naval ratings.
+The operation in the community, which lasted three hours, was said to have led to the death of the key suspect in the killing of the naval ratings.

-There is, however, confusion whether it was the Flag Officer Commanding (FOC) of the Central Naval Command (CNC) headquarters Yenagoa, Real Admiral Saidu Garba or the Commander of Operation Delta Safe (OPDS) Joint Task Force, Rear Admiral Akinjide Akinrinade that ordered the invasion,
+There is, however, confusion whether it was the Flag Officer Commanding of the Central Naval Command headquarters, Yenagoa, Real Admiral Saidu Garba, or the Commander of Operation Delta Safe Joint Task Force, Rear Admiral Akinjide Akinrinade, that ordered the invasion,

-Though the confusion was not clear as none of the military formations has issued any statement in response to inquiry on the reason for the invasion, sources said both Akinrinade and Garba have zero tolerance for hoodlums that kill military personnel under their command.
+Though the confusion has not been cleared as none of the military formation had issued any statement in response to enquiry on the reason for the invasion, sources said both Akinrinade and Garba have zero tolerance for hoodlums that killed military personnel under their command.

-A military source disclosed that the Army was not involved in the operation, noting that it was the Navy that carried out the operation.
+A military source disclosed the Army was not involved in the operation, noting that it was the navy that carried out the operation.

-The Chairman of Ekeremor local government council, Dr Bertola Perekeme, has condemned the invasion and burning of houses in the community.
+Ekeremor council Chairman, Bertola Perekeme, has condemned the invasion and burning of houses in the community.

-Perekeme in a statement condoled with the military over the loss of lives and noted, however, that invading communities and burning of houses in the guise of searching for criminals is not fashionable in a democratic setting.
+Perekeme, in a statement, while condoling with the military over the loss of lives, said invading communities and burning of houses in the guise of searching for criminals is not fashionable in a democratic setting.

 He expressed regret that communities whose inhabitants have been living in fear of continued intimidation by criminal elements would be subjected to military invasion.